 Use Enterprise PKS Documentation

 The Enterprise PKS documents in HTML reflect the latest vSphere update release of each major vSphere version.
 For example, version 1.5 contains all the updates for 1.5.x releases.
 VMware updates this documentation weekly.
 To view any interim documentation updates, visit the Pivotal website.
+Also use the Pivotal website to find documentation for older Enterprise PKS releases that no longer appear in the Table of Contents to the left.

 You can create custom documentation collections, containing only the content that meets your specific information needs, using MyLibrary.